 The focus of this major is to master a foreign language and learn to apply it to an occupation, a field of study, or other life interests.
 Students will develop an understanding of the grammar, literature and culture of their primary language through both classroom study and a foreign studies experience.
-The Senior Research Project will combine the primary language with courses in a Major Related Sequence (such as Sociology or Human Rights Advocacy) acquiring the background knowledge and vocabulary in the primary language with which to work successfully in these fields with a non-English speaking population, be it in business and management, education, social services, journalism, law, travel and tourism, and other fields that require language skills.
-This program is also appropriate for students interested in education and teaching foreign languages at the Elementary or High School levels.
-Furthermore, the knowledge of other languages is a positive attribute for those students who will pursue a graduate degree.
+The Senior Research Project will combine the primary language with courses in a Major Related Sequence (such as Sociology or Human Rights Advocacy) acquiring the background knowledge and vocabulary in the primary language with which to work successfully in these fields

+This major is designed to meet the needs of those students intending to interact with a non-English speaking population, be it in business and management, education, social services, journalism, law, travel and tourism, and other fields that require language skills.
+This program is also appropriate for students interested in education and teaching foreign languages at the Elementary or High School levels.\ Furthermore, the knowledge of other languages is a positive attribute for those students who will pursue a graduate degree.